Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Charge Sharpening Transition

 \subsection{Local Charge Sharpening}

 We can also consider the fluctuation of charge contained in a local region of the spin chain.
 For instance, consider a subregion $A$ of the spin chain of length $l_{A}$.
-The associated $\mathbb{Z}_{N}$ symmetry operator is given by $Z_{A} = \prod_{k \in A}Z_{k}$ respectively.
-Its variance is
+The associated $\mathbb{Z}_{N}$ symmetry operator is $Z_{A} = \prod_{k \in A}Z_{k}$ and its variance is given by